- Blog & News

 About Amy Junge

 Amy is a former California public elementary and middle-school teacher and assistant principal.
-As a teacher she was a member of the National Education Association (NEA), a teachers’ union.
-She is taking a break from these roles to be a stay-at-home mother, and she continues to use her experience to consult on education policy matters on a part-time basis.
+As a teacher, she was a member of the National Education Association (NEA), a teachers’ union.
 Her role in this project was to bring the voice of a K-12 conventional school teacher and administrator into the investigation.
 Junge’s accounts of her observations and thinking as she participated in this project are interspersed throughout this book.
-Junge earned a bachelor of arts degree from Northwestern University and a master’s degree in Religious Studies from the University of California at Santa Barbara.
+She is now the Director of Teacher-Powered Schools for Education Evolving.
+Junge earned a bachelor of arts degree from Northwestern University and a master’s degree from the University of California at Santa Barbara.